rexmalebka/p2p-video-streamer/README.md

 ## host

-works as a server endpoint, switches video sources
+works as a server endpoint, collects video streams

 ## client

-streams video from webcam / cam source to an endpoint using webrtc calls
+streams video from a cam source to an endpoint using webrtc calls